Mastering classroom seating plans: a guide for teachers using Classroomscreen

 Cons:

-Of course, these three examples are just the tip of the iceberg.
-From O-shapes to Herringbones, there are lots more layouts for classrooms that you can try.
 While the above layouts are great to start with, you might want to get even more creative with seating charts.
 We recommend checking out other great articles like this one to really get stuck into the benefits of seating arrangements.

 Let's get testing!